nim65s/supaero2025/README.md

 To avoid conflict when pulling a new version, you should better do your modifications in copy of the original files, not directly in the original files itself.
+We then strongly suggest that you don't work on the notebooks directly, but on a copy of it (save 0-introduction_to_numerical_robotics.ipynb into something like 0_mycopy.ipynb before working on it).

 ## Side notes